a-norcliffe/Composite-Feature-Selection/README.md

 $ python -m experiments.run_experiment --experiment_no 1 --experiment mnist --model stg
 ```

-Following that, the standard evaluation to produce the tables from the paper may be carried out from the command line, with the arguments: experiment, model, for example:
+Following that, the standard evaluation to produce the tables from the paper may be carried out from the command line (from the home directory), with the arguments: experiment, model, for example:

 ```
 $ python -m experiments.run_evaluation --experiment syn4 --model lasso